Women in Oceania: Education

 Modern-day Fijian women have attained better access to education in recent years.

 Tuvaluan women have access to secondary education at Motufoua Secondary School on Vaitupu and Fetuvalu Secondary School, a day school operated by the Church of Tuvalu, on Funafuti.

 Women's health in Oceania

 In the Solomon Islands female life expectancy at birth was at 66.7 years as compared to male life expectancy at birth at 64.9 in 2007.
 1990–1995 fertility rate was at 5.5 births per woman.

-Sexual harassment and violence

-Rape cases and sexual slavery were allegedly committed by East Timorese pro-integration militias during the September 1999 crisis in East Timor.